onehippo/ckeditor/README.md

 Each branch 'hippo/<version>' contains all commits in the CKEditor branch 'release/<version>' plus all Hippo-specific modifications.

+A release is available in a tag are named 'hippo/<version>', e.g. 'hippo/4.3.0.1'.

 The version number is included in the generated code.
-Be sure to update the 'version' parameter in the script /dev/builder/build.sh before tagging a release.
+Be sure to update the 'BUILD_VERSION' variable in the script /dev/builder/build.sh before tagging a release.
+In between tags the version number should get the suffix '-SNAPSHOT'.

 ### Branches for external plugins